-Disabling the memory cache may solve this problem because this is a memory related issue.
+Disabling the memory cache may solve this problem because this is a memory-related issue.
 Memory Catching is disabled from the computer’s BIOS setup.

-Restart the computer and when the computer is turning-on, repeatedly press F2 to enter the BIOS setup (if F2 doesn’t work than restart the computer again and pay attention to the screen for the instructions for the BIOS to appear).
+Restart the computer and when the computer is turning-on, repeatedly press F2 to enter the BIOS setup (if F2 doesn’t work then restart the computer again and pay attention to the screen for the instructions for the BIOS to appear).

 Once in the BIOS, don’t change any setting that you don’t know.
 Look for the Memory Caching feature and turn it off.
 Look online for instructions for your computer’s BIOS.